Pre-Medical and Pre-Health Professions Programs

 While we prepare students in a variety of majors for doctoral-level programs in medicine, veterinary studies, dentistry, optometry and podiatry, pre-professional students like you are encouraged to develop all of your talents.

 We want you to explore other areas of study, declare minors and/or second majors of interest and fully immerse yourself in the Scranton community.
+In addition to working with your faculty and your advisors, you will have access to student mentors who hold weekly office hours to answer your questions and connect you to campus resources relevant to you.

 Many of our alumni in the pre-professional programs have earned awards in the sciences, and many others have received accolades in other disciplines.
 Several of our alumni have been named Goldwater Scholars, many have conducted research as Fulbright Scholars, and others have received full funding for M.D./Ph.D. programs.